 - 2 cups low-sodium vegetable broth

 - 1 cup plant-based milk of choice, plain and unsweetened

 - 1 can (19oz/540ml) lentils, drained and rinsed

 - 1/2 teaspoon fine grain sea salt

-- 2 cups whole wheat flour
+- 2 1/2 cups all-purpose flour, white or whole wheat

-- 2 teaspoons baking powder
+- 2 tablespoons baking powder

-- Add your chopped onions and garlic.
-Cook for 5 minutes or until your onions are fragrant.
+- In a large cast-iron skillet or saucepan, heat 1 tablespoon of oil over medium heat.
+Add the chopped onions and garlic.
+Cook for 5 minutes or until the onions are fragrant.

-If you make this vegetarian lentil pot pie, be sure to leave a comment and/or give this recipe a rating!
+If you make this vegan lentil pot pie, be sure to leave a comment and/or give this recipe a rating!
 I love to hear from you guys.
 And of course, if you try this recipe, don’t forget to tag me on Instagram!